 STEP 1 – Download Watermelon Earrings SVG

-Download the cutting file for these earring shapes from my free Resource Library before DATE.
+Download the cutting file for these earring shapes from my free Resource Library – it’s Design #143.
 You can fill out the form at the bottom of this post to get the password to my Resource Library.